-Recent research in the world of education shows little correlation between qualifications and career success; however strong evidence points to the overwhelming importance of learning to career or business success.
+- Research across the world of education shows little correlation between qualifications and career success.
+Strong evidence points to the overwhelming importance of learning to career or business success.

 The school has also been active in the publishing industry for over two decades, partnering several different print media publishers to produce a variety of books and magazines.
 In 2010, ACS set up it's own eBook publishing arm. eBooks published by the school can be seen in our bookshop at www.acsebook.com